 The Draft EIR concludes that the No Project Alternative is the environmentally superior alternative.
 In instances where the No Project Alternative is the environmentally superior alternative, CEQA requires that the second most environmentally superior alternative be identified.
 Comparison of the environmental impacts associated with each alternative indicates that the Partially Mitigated Alternative would represent the next-best alternative in terms of the fewest significant environmental impacts.
-Implementation of the Partially Mitigated Alternative would result in slightly reduced environmental impacts but could still result in significant and unavoidable impacts to Traffic and Transportation, Air Quality, Cultural and Historic Resources, and Aesthetics.
+Implementation of the Partially Mitigated Alternative would result in slightly reduced environmental impacts but could still result in significant and unavoidable historic resource impacts.